 - Roll 4-7 days a week spending at least two minutes on each targeted muscle.

-- Roll before and especially after each workout.
+- Do so before and especially after each workout.

 - Roll at a slower pace.
 Speed is not the name of the game.
 Take your time and if you find a sore spot spend some time on it.